-The HRPDC staff provides research and coordination to develop watershed studies.
-Staff may conduct studies or manage contracts for specific studies if requested and funded by localities.
+The HRPDC staff provides research and coordination to inform localities on water quality issues.
+Staff may evaluate state or local data, and state and federal regulations, conduct studies, manage contracts for specific studies, and communicate findings as requested by localities.

 - HRPDC staff will develop outreach materials focused on bacteria impairments and health hazards.
-Staff will work with VDH, DEQ, and HRSD to understand how the standards for regulation of shellfish and recreational waters compare to emerging water quality monitoring analyses. - The HRPDC staff provides coordination and information on the development of the Polychlorinated Biphenyl Total Maximum Daily Load (PCB TMDL) for the Lower James and Elizabeth River and supports the development of more effective TMDL implementation strategies for PCBs. - Staff works with HRSD to increase coordination with local stormwater programs on integrated planning initiatives including SWIFT MOUs for nutrient credits and bacteria source tracking studies. - Staff participates in advisory committees for water quality studies initiated by non-governmental organizations such as the Elizabeth River Project. - Staff coordinates webinars and meetings to share information about water quality impairments, restoration projects, and emerging research.
+Staff will work with VDH, DEQ, and HRSD to understand how the standards for regulation of shellfish and recreational waters compare to emerging water quality monitoring analyses.

+- The HRPDC staff provides coordination and information on the development of the Polychlorinated Biphenyl Total Maximum Daily Load (PCB TMDL) for the Lower James and Elizabeth River and supports the development of more effective TMDL implementation strategies for PCBs. - Staff works with HRSD to increase coordination with local stormwater programs on integrated planning initiatives including SWIFT MOUs for nutrient credits and bacteria source tracking studies. - Staff participates in advisory committees for water quality studies initiated by non-governmental organizations such as the Elizabeth River Project. - Staff participates in state regulatory advisory panels and technical advisory committees to be informed of any changes that may affect localities and their commitment to improving local water quality. - Staff evaluates state and federal assessments of water quality data to identify impairments and opportunities for reductions in pollutants or restoration. - Staff identifies funding opportunities for localities to implement best management practices or improve watershed management to reduce pollutants. - Staff coordinates webinars and meetings to share information about water quality impairments, restoration projects, and emerging research.
 Participants include public agencies, academic institutions, and NGOs.